toddjonker/etc/README.md

 This tree is intended to be checked-out to ~/etc

-Start by copying:
+Start by symlinking:
-  * etc/bash/dotbashrc.sh to ~/.bashrc
+  * ~/.bashrc to etc/bash/dotbashrc.sh
-  * etc/emacs/dotemacs.el to ~/.emacs
+  * ~/.emacs  to etc/emacs/dotemacs.el
-Customize those files as necessary.

 Share and Enjoy!
 -- todd@toddjonker.net